srwolf/begginerScalaCode/sport-poc/src/main/scala/com/ldg/sport/stats/README.md

-## There are 2 choices :
+## There are 2 choices of Main software:
 * aSynchronous choice: Main
-* synchronous choice: Main2 [This is commented, it s unnatural to block a Future.
-  There aare exceptions, for instances in Test cases ]
+* synchronous choice: Main2 [This is commented, it is unnatural to block a Future.
+There are exceptions, for instances in Test cases, in which could be useful block or wait for a Future result.If you want latter case use Main2(unncomment it) and comment the Main Object code]